-This Girl Was Ghosted By A Bumble Date After He Fat-Shamed Her In His Profile
+Girl Was Ghosted By A Bumble Date After He Fat Shamed Her

 This week we have Angelina* who was ghosted by her Bumble date after he changed the bio on his profile to “Pleeease don't be fat in real life.”

 This is not a drill, people.
 Read the story from Angelina herself below:

 So I got ghosted by a guy after a first date.
 I normally wouldn't think anything of it — that kind of stuff happens all the time.
 However, there's a crazy coincidence that happened after he ghosted me that prompted me to submit this.
 So I matched with this guy from my hometown on Bumble when I was home for Thanksgiving.
 I live near an Air Force base, and he was there for pilot training.
 So we exchanged a few messages.
 He ended up asking me if I wanted to do anything the Saturday after Thanksgiving, but I had already left to go back to work.
 I gave him my number, and we exchanged a few text conversations over the following couple of weeks.
 When I get back in town, I texted him asking if he wanted to meet up for dinner, and he said yes.
 We initially had trouble settling on a day, due to his crazy work schedule.
 I left out a few texts because they were just boring, figure-out-what-restaurant texts.
 Here are the texts leading up to and following our first date:

 Then, I tried to see if he wanted to hang out again once he got back from visiting his family, and he ghosted me.

 What I thought was interesting was that I found a new Bumble profile he made.
 He added in at the bottom, "Pleeeeease don't be fat in real life."